nstegman1/SearchSRA_QualityPipeline/README.md

 ### For Testing Purposes for Comp Bio class:

-* There is sample SearchSRA output under the compbio.cs.luc.edu server
+* There is sample SearchSRA output for the T3 bacteriophage is under the compbio.cs.luc.edu server
 * path to SearchSRA output:
 ```
 /home/nstegman/search_sra_data/bam_files_v2
 ```
+* This SearchSRA output is intended to be used with the T3 fasta file in this repo

 ### Dependencies